-Do you have it?
+Got it?
 It’s the Fukushima nuclear disaster.

 Now ask yourself: Would you have known the answer if the hints had been given in Japanese?

-A great way to study Japanese is by watching, listening to or reading ニュース(にゅーす), the news.
+A great way to study Japanese is by watching, listening to or reading ニュース(にゅーす — the news).

 But I have to say that it’s tough at the start.
-When I first moved to Japan ten years ago, I planted myself in front of the news nearly every night and couldn’t make heads or tails of what anybody was saying.
+When I first moved to Japan 10 years ago, I planted myself in front of the news nearly every night and couldn’t make heads or tails of what anybody was saying.
 But I stayed the course and I kept studying, along with practicing conversation whenever possible.

-Here are some tips that made it easier for me (and will for you too).
+Here are some tips that made it easier for me (and will for you, too).

 8 Tips for Learning Japanese with the News